Craig Field

+Craig Field is the cousin of former Norths and Wests Tigers fullback and NSW Origin representative Matt Seers.

 Playing career

 Field made his debut with South Sydney as a seventeen-year-old in 1990, playing one game from the bench.
 By 1993, with his flashes of brilliance on-field, he had earned himself a position in the first-grade team on a regular basis and in 1994 he was promoted to captain.

 In 1995, Field was stripped of the captaincy and fined $10,000 for missing training and at the end of the 1996 season he left the Rabbitohs for Manly-Warringah.
 Both Cliff Lyons and Geoff Toovey were in the Manly team and Field had to compete against the two test halves for the halfback position.
 Field was a member of the 1997 Manly side which lost the Grand Final to the Newcastle Knights.

 Early in 1999, Field requested a release from the Manly club and he played his last game with the team in round 5.
 In round 7, he steered his new club, Balmain, to a win over Manly.

 Field became a Wests Tiger in 2000 when Balmain and Western Suburbs merged at the end of the 1999 season.
 After only four games of the 2001 season, Field and teammate, Kevin McGuinness, were suspended by the National Rugby League (NRL) for six months after testing positive for stimulants.
 Field did not participate in any other first-grade games in Australia.

 In 2002, Field moved to the south-west of France to play for the Pia Donkeys in the French Rugby League Championship.
 Following the sacking of coach John Elias in February, 2003, Field took over coaching duties and led Pia in the club's 16–14 loss in the French Cup final.
 On his return to Australia in May, 2003, Field joined the Newtown Jets in the premier-league competition, captaining the side for the remainder of the season.

 From 2005 till 2009, Field was captain-coach of Wagga Brothers in the Group 9 competition.
 In 2010, he joined the Cudgen Hornets in the Northern Rivers Regional Rugby League, along with his cousin Matt Seers.
 After two seasons with the Hornets, Field retired as a player but remained with the club as coach.

 In 2013, at age 40, Field was playing A-grade park football for Moore Park club in the South Sydney junior league competition.